Hiring Your First Designer

 • You're stuck in Figma more than talking to users or investors

-• Feedback consistently highlights friction in your product
+• Feedback keeps pointing to friction in the product

-• Your MVP is functional but lacks polish or trustworthiness
+• Your MVP works but doesn't feel trustworthy or polished

-• You’re about to scale and want consistency across user journeys
+• You're about to scale and need consistency across user journeys

 If full-time isn't feasible yet: